ONERAI/AIDO/README.md

 * AIDO.StructureTokenizer
 * AIDO.Cell

-These pretrained foundation models and the correpsonding software stack for adapting these models and generating downstream task models are released as the following repository:
+These pretrained foundation models and the correpsonding downstream utility layer for adapting these models and generating downstream task models are currently released as the MondelGenerator repository:

 [ModelGenerator](https://github.com/genbio-ai/ModelGenerator)